Archihub-App/archihub.github.io/src/content/docs/en/licencia.md

 ## Licensing

-Archihub is divided into several parts.
+ArchiHUB is divided into several parts.
 On the one hand an open source __backend__ with MIT license described below.
 A __frontend__ for the administration and public release of information which is proprietary and licensed under a CREATIVE COMMONS Attribution - Non-commercial - No Derivative license.
 This interface is free to download for non-commercial use.
 For commercial licensing please contact [BITSOL](https://www.instagram.com/bitsol.xyz/).
 And finally we have an ecosystem of plugins available, each with a different licensing.

 ## License

 THE LICENSE DESCRIBED BELOW ONLY APPLIES TO THE BACKEND OF THE APPLICATION WITH THE PERTINENT CLARIFICATION WITH THE PLUGINS.

-Copyright 2023-2025 Archihub, Author: Néstor Andrés Peña
+Copyright 2023-2025 ArchiHUB, Author: Néstor Andrés Peña

 Se concede por la presente, de forma gratuita, a cualquier persona que obtenga una copia de este software y los archivos de documentación asociados (el "Software"), el permiso para manejar el Software sin restricciones, incluidos, entre otros, los derechos de usar, copiar, modificar, fusionar, publicar, distribuir, sublicenciar y/o vender copias del Software, y para permitir a las personas a las que se les proporcione el Software hacer lo mismo, sujeto a las siguientes condiciones: